mhewedy/viper/propsoal-manage-remote.md

-# Proposal to allow manage VMs on Remote hosts
+# Proposal to manage VMs on Remote hosts

 ## Read operations: